By Dr. Steven Q. Wang (bio below)

 - Vitamin E

-To test the efficacy of our natural, herbal and non-steroidal eczema ointment, we conducted a small clinical trial on people with mild to moderate eczema.
+To test the efficacy of our natural, herbal and non-steroidal eczema ointment and remedy for itchy skin, we conducted a small clinical trial on people with mild to moderate eczema.
 After an average of 6 weeks of application, 81% of the eczema patients had better than moderate improvement in their skin condition.
 They showed significant improvement in the scaly, dry and cracked appearance in their skin.
 The clinical result validated our initial hypothesis that improvement of eczematous skin can be achieved by reducing inflammation, preventing infection, and rebuilding skin barriers.

 Our initial clinical results also yielded a surprising finding.
 Our natural, herbal and non-steroidal eczema ointment also provided a remedy for itchy skin.
 Controlling itch is a valuable desire for many eczema patients.
 Many people with eczema complain of severe itch, which prompts them to scratch.
 Frequent scratching can impair skin barrier and trigger inflammation and infection.